ADR-316: Wearable Spring Bones

 Parameter Type Range Default Description

-stiffness float ≥ 0 1.0 Rigidity, how strongly the bone returns to its rest pose.
+stiffness float 0–4 2.0 Rigidity; how strongly the bone returns to its rest pose.
 0 = fully loose, follows gravity only.
 Higher values = firmer, follows the body more closely.

-gravityDir vec3 normalized [0, -1, 0] Direction of the gravity force in world space.
+gravityDir [number, number, number] unit vector [0, -1, 0] Direction of the gravity force in world space.
 Default simulates natural downward gravity.
 Can be used to simulate wind or a floating effect.
+The Explorer MUST normalize the vector if it is not already a unit vector.

 drag float 0–1 0.5 Deceleration / damping.
 0 = bone swings freely for a long time.
 1 = bone settles almost instantly.

-isRoot boolean true Declares whether this node is the root of a spring chain (true) or a chain member that overrides inherited parameters (false).
+isRoot boolean OPTIONAL Declares whether this node is the root of a spring chain (true) or a chain member that overrides inherited parameters (false or absent).
+Required to be true for a node to be treated as a spring root (see Spring Root Bone).

-center string (node name) valid node name none OPTIONAL.
-Name of a reference bone node.
+center string (node name) valid node name OPTIONAL Name of a reference bone node.
 When set, inertia is evaluated relative to that node's space, preventing excessive sway during locomotion.
 The referenced node MUST exist and MUST NOT be part of any spring chain.

 gravityDir reference values: